Blog > Kerberoasting Attack: Detection & Prevention Guide

 Service Account Hygiene to Minimize the Attack Surface

-Service accounts, often used with elevated privileges, are prime targets for Kerberoasting attacks.
-Implementing proper service account hygiene is crucial but challenging, as these accounts are essentially user accounts that may not be easily identifiable by native tools.
+Service accounts are often the “weakest link” in kerberoasting because they are frequently over-privileged and poorly monitored.
+Implementing proper service account hygiene is crucial but challenging, as they are essentially user accounts that may not be easily identifiable by native tools.
 Cayosoft Administrator provides robust user management and reporting functions that are vital for maintaining account hygiene.
 It helps to:

 • Enforce Least Privilege: Automatically assign the minimum necessary permissions to each service account to limit potential damage from compromises.